 Home Based business licences: if your business will be run from your house in Edmonton.

 Based Out of Town business licences: the business will be based outside the city of Edmonton.

 Step 3 - Fees and approval

-Business licence applications are usually processed in 1-3 weeks, however categories that require recommendations can take longer.
-Once your application is processed, we will either send your licence in the mail or notify you that your application has been denied.
+Business licence applications that meet all requirements are usually processed in 1-3 weeks, however, categories that require recommendations OR applications that require permits for renovations or to change the activity can take longer.
+Once your application is processed, the City will either send your licence in the mail or notify you that your application has been denied.

 Step 4 – Renewal

-Your licence will have an expiry date on it and you must renew before that date – whether you receive a reminder from the City or not – or your licence will expire and you will have to go through all the above steps again.
+Your licence will have an expiry date on it and you must renew before that date – whether you receive a reminder from the City or not – or your licence will expire.
+If your licence expires before you renew, you will be required to go through the full licence application process again.

 The consultations required are a list of all the other agencies that we are required to notify about or ask for a recommendation on your business licence application.
 This allows these other agencies to ensure that your business complies with the laws and regulations that they enforce.